ianrenton/ianrenton.com/_big-mouth-phatt-bass/2024-03-10-track-3-flapping-wildly.markdown

 * D26 to IN4 (Motor B reverse) (green)
 * D25 to Enable B (PWM) (blue)

 <div class="notes"><p>Note that I have a <a href="https://www.amazon.co.uk/ESP-32S-Development-2-4GHz-Bluetooth-Antenna/dp/B071JR9WS9/">"JZK" branded development board</a>.
-Pin-outs are not consistent across dev boards so if you're following along with this guide at home, check the layour of your board.</p></div>
+This is "relatively" standard, and similar to for example the DOIT and other 30-pin ESP32 devkits.
+However pin-outs are not 100% consistent across boards so if you're following along with this guide at home, check the layout of your board.</p></div>

 I then wired the outputs of the L298N to the JST socket to which the motors will be attached.
 The schematic now looked like this: